James-buzz/minecraftmagic/README.md

 [![Test Coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/James-buzz/63f837f639ec90f1b789af69aab0ddd0/raw/minecraftmagic-pre-alpha-cobertura-coverage.json)](https://james-buzz.github.io/minecraftmagic-pre-alpha/coverage)
 [![Test Results](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/James-buzz/63f837f639ec90f1b789af69aab0ddd0/raw/minecraftmagic-pre-alpha-junit-tests.json)](https://github.com/james-buzz/minecraftmagic-pre-alpha/actions/workflows/tests.yml)

-A fun side-project that I built for generating Minecraft AI-Art.
-You can generate Art such as Server logos - as shown above.
-Use DALL-E-3 AI technology.
+A fun side-project that I built for generating AI art for Minecraft.
+You can generate art such as Server logos.

 ## Minecraftmagic.com
-Minecraftmagic was originally developed as a side-project to demonstrate how inexpensive AI can generate art resources for Minecraft servers.
+Minecraftmagic was originally developed as a project to demonstrate how inexpensive AI can be.

-The project aimed to showcase the potential for server owners to use AI-powered tools to create assets like logos and banners cost-effectively.
+The project aim was to showcase the potential for server owners to use AI-powered tools to create assets like logos and banners cost-effectively.

 The focus later shifted towards demonstrating Laravel best practices through a concrete implementation.